JonathanGrossmanITC/how_the_web_works/README.md

 2001:0db8:85a3:0000:0000:8a2e:0370:7334
 ```

-Anything connected to the web will have an IP address, including your computer. **Want to know your device's [public IP address](https://www.whatismyip.com/dns-lookup/)**?
+It's not only domains that have IP addresses.
+Anything connected to the web has an IP address, including your computer. **Want to know your device's [public IP address](https://www.whatismyip.com/dns-lookup/)**?
 How about its **[private IP address(https://www.howtogeek.com/117371/how-to-find-your-computers-private-public-ip-addresses/)**?

-When a user enters a domain name in the browser, the browser uses the domain name to get the IP address.
-To get the IP address for a domain name, when you enter a domain name into a browser, the browser sends a request to a Domain Name System ([DNS Server](https://en.wikipedia.org/wiki/Domain_Name_System)) asking for the domain name's IP address.
+When a user enters a domain name in the browser, the browser uses the domain name to get the domain's IP address.
+The browser sends a request to a Domain Name System ([DNS Server](https://en.wikipedia.org/wiki/Domain_Name_System)) asking for the domain name's IP address.
 The DNS Server matches the domain name to its corresponding IP address and responds to the browser with the IP address.

-Having used the domain name to get the IP address, the browser can retrieve the website source code.
+With the domain's IP address, the browser can retrieve the website source code.
 Website source code is stored with a [hosting provider](https://en.wikipedia.org/wiki/Web_hosting_service).
+AWS and GoDaddy are examples of hosting providers.
 The browser sends the IP address to the hosting provider asking for the website source code files for that IP address.
 The hosting provider responds with the files, and the browser uses them to assemble the webpage.

 Ultimately, when a user visits the domain name, the browser uses that domain name to request your website's files from the hosting provider using the IP address.
 The source code, typically HTML, CSS, JavaScript and media files, instructs the browser on how to display the information